BinduSundarapu/Chronic-Disease-Monitoring-AI-Agent/README.md

 ## 🚀 How It Works
 - User types a question (e.g., “How to prevent diabetes complications?”)
-- LLaMA 3 LLM interprets the intent
+- LLaMA 3 LLM ,mistral - large interprets the intent
 - IBM Vector Index pulls relevant answers from uploaded medical text
 - AI responds in simple, structured, and safe language